Jaun1011/mdex/README.md

 # mdex
-mdex is a programm which can extends your markdown file with an index.
+mdex is a program which can extends your markdown file with an index.

+## Intention
+I want to learn how to programm functional in python